starkindustries/laptop-hacking-coffee/ForensicsOSINT/Dox/README.md

 We're no strangers to love
 ```

-Put this in flag format this without spaces and without punctuation:
+Put this in flag format without spaces and without punctuation:
 ```
 LHC{werenostrangerstolove}
 ```